renerocksai/slides/BACKLOG.md

 # Backlog

+- use zlib to create zip files in pptx exports
+  - minizip.c
 - check out what went wrong with win build after 2022-06-03
+  - gh action for zig build wonky?
+  - gh win builds just stopped working - "illegal instruction"
+    - even when we build for sandylake cpus
+  - but on my win laptop, zig build produces valid .exe files
 - cleanup any messes from prev commits, i.e. getPositions()
-- use zlib to create zip files in pptx exports
-  - minizip.c

 ## BUGS